Bishop Luers High School

 Bishop Luers High School is a Catholic school owned and operated by the Roman Catholic Diocese of Fort Wayne-South Bend.
 Bishop Luers is located on the south side of Fort Wayne, Indiana.
 The school was founded in 1958 by the Franciscan Fathers of the Saint John the Baptist Province in Cincinnati, Ohio, along with the Sisters of Saint Francis Province in Mishawaka, Indiana.
 The first bishop of the diocese, John Henry Luers, is the namesake of the school.

 Academics

 Bishop Luers' education departments consist of Theology, Fine Arts, Business, English, Foreign Language, Mathematics, and Social Studies.
 In 2004 and in 2005, Bishop Luers was placed on the Catholic High School Honor Roll Top 50 Secondary Schools in America.

 Extra-curricular activities

 Bishop Luers offers an array of activities for students.
 Activities include Academic Super Bowl, Book Club, Bowling, Chess Club, Catholic Intelligence Agency (CIA), Cheerleading, Freshman Mentoring, Future Business Leaders of America, Heather's Closet/Locker Room Leaders, Key Club, Knights for Life, National Honor Society (NHS), Newspaper, Pep Band, Philosophy Club, Show Choir, Spell Bowl, Student Ambassadors, Student Government, Theater, Ukulele Society, World Culture Club, and Yearbook.

 Performing Arts

-Bishop Luers High School is known for their robust Performing Arts programs, including the Minstrels Show Choir, Concert Choir, and Theater productions.
-The Theater Department has three performances each year, one play and two musicals.
+Bishop Luers High School has a performing arts program, including the Minstrels Show Choir, Concert Choir, and Theater productions.

-Bishop Luers is the birthplace of the first Show Choir Invitational in the nation, held in 1975.